Understanding Cost-Plus Contracts in Construction

 Common Pitfalls and How to Avoid Them

-The same openness that makes cost plus appealing can also lead to disputes if documentation is sloppy or if scope expectations drift.
+The openness of cost-plus contracts can lead to disputes if documentation is sloppy or if scope expectations drift.
 Successful builders mitigate risk by:

-• Using live cost tracking tools—CountBricks automatically syncs material prices so surprises stay minimal
+- Using live cost tracking tools—CountBricks automatically syncs material prices to minimize surprises

 Controlling Variable Costs with CountBricks